 Kitty Carlisle landed her first leading part in the operetta Rio Rita.
 She made her Broadway debut the following year.
 She landed a contract with Paramount Pictures in 1934.
 She later returned to Broadway, playing the lead role in the musical comedy White Horse Inn in 1936.
 She had a lead role in Anniversary Waltz in 1954.
-Two years later, she left the stage for TV.
-In 1967 she debuted at the Met.
+Two years later, she left the stage for television.
+In 1967, she debuted at the Met.

 When she was 10 years old, Carlisle lost her father.
 Not long after his death, Carlisle and her mother moved to Europe where she attended an elite private school in Switzerland.
 Hoping to line up a good marriage for her daughter, her mother sent her to finishing school in Paris.
 After making her rounds in high society, Carlisle was unable to make a suitable match.
 Her mother gave her two choices: acting or modeling.
 She chose acting and studied at the Royal Academy of Dramatic Art in London.

 Returning to the United States in 1932, Carlisle soon landed her first leading part in a touring production of the operetta Rio Rita.
 She made her Broadway debut the following year in Champagne, Sec, a musical adaptation of Johann Strauss' operetta Die Fledermaus.